Internal Medicine Physician Scientist Training Program (PSTP)

-For the PGY-1 and PGY-2 years, individuals participate fully in the categorical internal medicine program but rotation scheduling may be individualized to assure appropriate training before entering the fellowship program.
+For the PGY-1 and PGY-2 years, individuals participate fully in the categorical Internal Medicine Residency Program but rotation scheduling may be individualized to assure appropriate training before entering the fellowship program.

 The duration of the program is 6–7 years, depending on the individual's choice of subspecialty fellowship training.
 Individuals are eligible for Internal Medicine Board Certification in August of the PGY-4 year, and for Subspecialty Board Certification in November of the PGY-6 or PGY-7 year.